percona/cloud-tools/doc/index.rst

   * 5 agents per organization
   * 8 days of data per agent

-Documentation is organizaed into sections according to features and components.
+Documentation is organizaed into sections according to features and components of |PCT|.
 The first section covers basic concepts and provides links to related material.

 .. toctree::
-  :caption: Contents
   :maxdepth: 1

   Getting Started <get-started>